cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-workflows.md

 The first workflow is named "general_test_connection_workflow", it does not accept parameters and so it just maps the relevant implementation in module “maintenance_workflows”, method “validate_all_connections”.

-The second workflow is named “test_connection_workflow”, it is mapped to the method "validate_connection" in module “maintenance_workflows”, and accpets three parameters.
+The second workflow is named “test_connection_workflow”, it is mapped to the method "validate_connection" in module “maintenance_workflows”, and accpets three parameters - “protocol” (a mandatory parameter), “port” (an optional parameter, defaulting to "8080") and “connection_properties”.
+The last parameter has a default value of a map, consisting of 2 entries - “timeout_seconds” and “retry_attempts”.

-The first parameter is “protocol”.
-This parameter is mandatory, and its type indicated it takes a string value.

-The second parameter is “port”.
-This parameter is optional, meaning that if not passed upon workflow execution, the default value 8080 will be used.
-The third parameter is “connection_properties”.
-It’s default value is a map consisting of 2 entries - “timeout_seconds” set to 60, and “retry_attempts” set to 3.

 {%highlight yaml%}
 tosca_definitions_version: cloudify_dsl_1_0